 The 150-kilometre journey from Kutaisi to Batumi is one of the most popular routes in Georgia, connecting the country's second-largest city with its main Black Sea resort.
 Whether you are flying into Kutaisi Airport and heading straight to the coast, or working your way around the country, there are plenty of ways to cover this route.

 Travel time averages two and a half to three and a half hours by road, depending on traffic and which highway you take.
 The Stadler train from Kutaisi Airport Station does it in just under two hours.
-This guide breaks down all five options with 2026 schedules, fares, and tips for what to see along the way.
+Compare all five options below, with 2026 schedules, fares, and ideas for stops along the way.

 Kutaisi to Batumi: Options at a Glance